May 22, 2023

 Apart from this, WordPress actually can be generated with HTML as a static website.

-It will allow you to manage your content as easy as in WordPress but will publish everything as a static HTML website accompanied with a fast page load speed.
+It will allow you to manage your content as easy as in WordPress but will publish everything as a static website with HTML accompanied with a fast page load speed.

 Let’s take a look at HTML’s pros and cons to differentiate it better.